Srish2712/GenAI-PoCs/README.md

 \- MLflow \& Langfuse tracking

-\ 🎯 Purpose
+**Purpose:**

-These are \*\*not production systems\*\* — but quick PoCs to test ideas, learn fast, and explore how GenAI can go beyond traditional approaches.
+These are **not production systems** — but quick PoCs to test ideas, learn fast, and explore how GenAI can go beyond traditional approaches.

 > Built with curiosity, not convention.